How to transcribe audio to text in Microsoft

 Method 5.
 Transcribe meeting recordings in Teams

 Convert meeting audio into notes automatically with the transcribe feature in Microsoft Teams.
-Share the transcript with stakeholders or supercharge your productivity after meetings with handy action items for the team.
+Share the transcript with stakeholders or supercharge productivity after meetings with handy action items for the team.

 How to generate a transcript in Microsoft Teams